alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 9. [Connecting KEEPApp to Jira](#ConnectKEEPAppJira)

 ### <a id="Introduction">Introduction</a>
-Below you will find the instructions on the installation of the Django backend application responsible for using the model trained with KEEP Training.
-The installation of KEEP Training is NOT required, but a trained text classification model IS required.
+Below you will find the instructions on the installation of the Django backend application that comprises **KEEP App**.
 For the purpose of this tutorial all software and package prerequisites will be listed, and it will be assumed you are using the same versions.
 You may attempt installation using differing versions, but results may vary.

+It will also be assumed you are using the same directory structure for the project as described below.
+You may attempt to use a different directory structure, but you will need to be able to modify file-paths accordingly.

+**KEEP App** makes use of a **text classification neural network model** called `KEEPModel.pkl` trained using **KEEP Training**.
+The installation of **KEEP Training** is **not** necessarily required, but the KEEP text classification model **is** required.

-For many of the installation steps you should be familiar with using a command shell (CMD, PowerShell, Bash or equivalent).
-It will also be helpful to be familiar with Django application structure and files, though not required.
+For many of the installation steps you should be familiar with using a command shell (cmd prompt, PowerShell, Bash or equivalent), it will also be helpful to be familiar with Django and its file structure, though not required.

 ### <a id="SoftwarePrerequisites">Software Prerequisites</a>
 1. [Python](https://www.python.org/downloads/) = 3.8.5